oscar-system/Oscar.jl/docs/src/Experimental/plane_curves.md

 # Affine and Projective Plane Curves

-We consider two kinds of plane curves : affine and projective.
-An affine plane curve is defined by a polynomial in two variables, whereas a projective plane curve is defined by an homogeneous polynomial belonging to a graded polynomial ring in three variables.
+We consider two kinds of plane curves: affine and projective.
+An affine plane curve is defined by a polynomial in two variables, whereas a projective plane curve is defined by a homogeneous polynomial belonging to a graded polynomial ring in three variables.

 ## Affine Plane Curves

-An affine plane curve is defined as the class of a two-variables polynomial ``F`` over a field ``K``, modulo the equivalence relation ``F \sim G \iff \exists \lambda \in K\backslash \{0\}, F = \lambda \cdot G``.
+An affine plane curve is defined as the class of a two-variables polynomial
+$F$ over a field $K$, modulo the equivalence relation $F \sim G \iff
+\exists \lambda \in K\backslash \{0\}, F = \lambda \cdot G$.

 ### Example